nostr-protocol/nips/xx.md

 ]
 ```

-# Feed Tag

-Any event MAY use a `feed` tag with a JSON-encoded feed as the value.

 # Feed Event

 A `kind:31890` event defines a feed in an addressable way.
 The `content` SHOULD be a human-